 Recent Blog Posts

-We offer before, during, and after professional help, such as life coaching, small groups, workshops, and safe spaces that foster talking, education, humor, activities, games, and the arts.
+We offer professional help before, during, and after, including life coaching, small groups, workshops, and safe spaces that foster open discussion, education, humor, activities, games, and the arts.

 These aren’t just feel-good moments; they rebuild trust, reduce isolation, and spark joy, with studies suggesting 60-80% of survivors in community programs report better emotional regulation.